The Bankrate promise

 Make an initial deposit

 Banks often require a minimum initial deposit in order to open your account.
 This amount can vary from a few dollars to $50 or more, depending on which bank you choose.
-Ask your bank about minimum opening deposits before picking an online bank.
+Find out about minimum opening deposits before picking an online bank.

-Most online banks are FDIC-insured, but don’t assume every online bank is.
+Most online banks are insured by the Federal Deposit Insurance Corp.
+(FDIC), but don’t assume every online bank is.
 Confirm that your deposits will be insured by the FDIC before you open the account and make a deposit.